COVID-19 pandemic: Board closes N1.2 Bn Eti-Osa Isolation Centre

 “The Eti Osa Isolation Center has treated over 310 patients, from every nationality and every walk of life.
 Every one of them was treated like a VIP patient and the excellent service and wonderful care was appreciated by everyone at the centre.”

-The organization also commended “members, spouses, and our corporate and individual donors who collectively donated about N1.2 billion to make this center a reality.”
+The organization also commended “members, spouses, and our corporate and individual donors who collectively donated about N1.2 billion to make this centre a reality.”

+YPO continued, “We are very thankful to the Lagos State Government for this unique collaboration which contributed to the narrative of saving lives in Lagos State.